2018 in K-1

-The year 2018 was the 25th year in the history of the K-1, an international kickboxing event.
+The year 2018 was the 25th year in the history of the K-1, a Japanese kickboxing promotion.
 The year started with K-1: K’Festa 1.

 List of events

 K-1 World GP 2018: K'FESTA.1

 K-1 World GP 2018: K'FESTA.1 was a kickboxing event held by K-1 on March 21, 2018 at the Saitama Super Arena in Saitama, Japan.

 Background

 This event features six world title fights and an 8-Man Super Featherweight Tournament.

 Wei Rui, came overweight at the weigh-ins and his title was vacated.
 By winning Koya Urabe was eligible for the title while Wei Rui was ineligible and in case of him winning the title would have become vacant.